havemaps/hmwt-documentation/README.md

   ![Image is a screenshot highlighting the Add layers list option](images/legend.png "Add a legend")

 6. Make any other desired appearance changes.
-For example, and a layer search, measure tool, or have a custom map extent (how far someone can zoom in, out, and around).
+For example, and a **layer search and/or address search** to make the map more **web accessible**, measure tool, or have a custom map extent (how far someone can zoom in, out, and around).
 Click Update preview to see how any changes will look.

 7. Click the **Export tab**.